sanju-dev-front/testingProject/README.md

-# testingProject
+# USER_FILTER
-this is first project which i am uploading to git. just for testing purpose i decidedto upload a miniproject
+Coded with html css and javascript . in this project i have added some random usernames.and we can filter them in app by entering their name.